Intent to Register Questions

 b) achieve a cumulative average of 65%

-Students who wish to appeal and have DOCUMENTED circumstances, may do so before the deadline of June 30 each calendar year.
-Appeals will be reviewed by the Undergraduate Chair.
-You can review the conditions and rights to appeal here.
+Students who wish to appeal and have DOCUMENTED circumstances, may do so before the deadline of June 30.
+Appeals are submitted through the DAN Department Help Portal and are reviewed by the Undergraduate Chair.
+Please review the conditions and rights to appeal here.

 Back to top